 For more information on broadband speeds, see our Measuring Broadband America report.

-(Basic functions only: email, web surfing, basic streaming video)
+(Basic functions only: email, browsing, basic video, VoIP)

-(Basic functions plus one high-demand application: streaming HD, video conferencing, OR online gaming)
+(Basic functions plus one high-demand application: streaming HD video, teleconferencing, online gaming)